 German investigative journalist Daniel Laufer raises valid questions if the fake-Klitschko was indeed a deepfake.

 He found the source video on YouTube and was able to identify still images of the video conference that match the same frames in the YouTube version.
-He argues that a deepfake would have altered the video frames in ways that they would not match the YouTube version anymore.
-He concludes that several pre-produced video sequences could have been mixed as live stream into the video conference feeds.
-A deepfake might not have happened on the video and a voice impersonator imitated the original voice.
+He argued that a deepfake would have altered the video frames in ways that they would not match the YouTube version anymore.
+He concluded that several pre-produced video sequences could have been mixed as live stream into the video conference feeds.
+A deepfake might not have happened on the video and a voice impersonator might have imitated the original voice.

 Daniel Laufer provided an excellent analysis without being able to review a recording of the actual video conference.
 We tend to agree that a live deepfake would not have been optimal.
 But it would also not have been impossible based on the following conditions: